junxit/us-congress-bills-110/bill.md

 ## Preamble

 - Whereas Israel completed its withdrawal from southern Lebanon on May 24, 2000;
+- Whereas Congress previously expressed its concern for Israeli soldiers missing in Lebanon and Syrian-controlled territory of Lebanon in Public Law 106–89 (113 Stat.
+1305; November 8, 1999), which required the Secretary of State to raise the status of missing Israeli soldiers with appropriate government officials of Syria, Lebanon, the Palestinian Authority, and other governments in the region, and to submit to Congress reports on those efforts and any subsequent discovery of relevant information;
 - Whereas on June 18, 2000, the United Nations Security Council welcomed and endorsed United Nations Secretary-General Kofi Annan’s report that Israel had withdrawn completely from Lebanon under the terms of United Nations Security Council Resolution 425 (1978);
 - Whereas Israel completed its withdrawal from Gaza on September 12, 2005;
 - Whereas on June 25, 2006, Hamas and allied terrorists crossed into Israel to attack a military post, killing two soldiers and wounding a third, Gilad Shalit, who was kidnapped;